MicrosoftDocs/data-integration/data-integration/vnet/use-data-gateways-sources-power-bi.md

 # Use virtual network data gateway and data sources in Power BI

-Virtual network data gateways allow import or direct query semantic models to connect to data services within an Azure virtual network without the need of an on-premises data gateway.
+Virtual network data gateways allow import or direct query semantic models to connect to data services within an Azure virtual network.

-In Power BI, VNet data gateways require a Power BI Premium capacity license (A4 SKU or higher or any F or P SKU).
+In Power BI, virtual network data gateways require a Power BI Premium capacity license (A4 or higher or any F or P).

 ## Manage virtual network data gateways